 Why We Love This King Oyster Mushroom Recipe

 It’s hard to put into words, but this recipe just sings.
-The flavors of this dish come together seamlessly and create a dish you can’t help but say “wow” about.
+The flavors of this side dish come together seamlessly and create a dish you can’t help but say “wow” about.

 Heaven!